-Student Council takes place six times a year (and currently operating on a virtual basis via zoom).
+Student Council takes place six times a year (and is currently operating on a virtual basis via zoom).
 All meetings take place on a Thursday evening and each meeting lasts for around 90 minutes.
-February's meeting is them fourth meeting of the year and will take place at 4.45pm on 18 February.
-Click here for a list of times, dates, and locations for this year’s Student Council meetings.
+May's meeting is the last meeting of the year and will take place at 5.15pm on 20 May 2021 starting with the Annual General Meeting (see below).

 How can I take part?

-Student Council, including the session with Professor Chris Day, is open to all students and all attendees can voice their opinions on the motions.
+Student Council is open to all students and all attendees can voice their opinions on the motions.
 However, to vote, you need to have a formal voting place.
-If you don’t currently have a voting space (These voting spaces are usually reserved for NUSU Officers or those elected by the relevant executive committees, for example, Societies Exec and Education Exec.) and would like to attend then please e-mail here to receive the Zoom joining details by 5pm on Wednesday 17th February
+If you don’t currently have a voting space (These voting spaces are usually reserved for NUSU Officers or those elected by the relevant executive committees, for example, Societies Exec and Education Exec.) and would like to attend then please e-mail here to receive the Zoom joining details by 5pm on Wednesday 19th May 2021.

 How can I gain a voting place?